Arctic Oscillation and Polar Vortex Blog

 SSTs/El Niño/Southern Oscillation

-Equatorial Pacific sea surface temperatures (SSTs) anomalies are slightly below normal, along the equatorial Pacific (Figure 14) consistent with neutral conditions but suggestive that La Niña could return once again this winter and current forecasts show large spread and plenty of uncertainty but now mostly favor a return of La Niña conditions this winter.
-Observed SSTs across the NH remain well above normal especially in the North Pacific and much of the North Atlantic with the exception east of the Canadian Maritimes and extending south of Iceland, though below normal SSTs exist regionally especially in the South Pacific.
-The “warm blob” in the Northeastern North Pacific has received some hype this fall.
-Warranted or not, something that I am watching as well.
+Equatorial Pacific sea surface temperatures (SSTs) anomalies are below normal, along the equatorial Pacific (Figure 15) consistent with La Niña conditions for much of the winter but current forecasts show some uncertainty but for now mostly favor weak La Niña conditions this winter.
+Observed SSTs across the NH remain well above normal especially in the North Pacific and much of the North Atlantic, though below normal SSTs exist regionally especially in the South Pacific.
+The very warm SSTs in both ocean basins could be supporting the predicted mid-ocean ridging in both basins.

 Madden Julian Oscillation